chaosparrot/marithime_talon/marithyme/docs/EXTENDING.md

-# Extending and reusing marithyme functionality
+# Extending and reusing marithime functionality

 TODO - Fill this in with all kinds of possibilities that can be achieved.